 6. Technological Advances Enabling Genetic Mapping

-The progress and precision of genetic mapping have been significantly accelerated by groundbreaking advances in technology.
+The progress and precision of genetic mapping have been significantly accelerated by revolutionary advancement in technology.
 In earlier decades, creating a genetic map was a time-consuming process limited by low-resolution markers and manual data collection.17,18 Today, with the advent of next-generation sequencing (NGS), high-throughput genotyping, bioinformatics, and gene-editing tools, genetic mapping has become faster, more affordable, and remarkably accurate.19,20

 6.1 Next-Generation Sequencing (NGS)